Since I hit my late twenties, I feel like things have finally started to “click” in my life.

 Sure, I still struggle to adult most days like everybody else.
-However, I feel like I know a lot more about the world now.
-Especially when it comes to friendship.
+However, I feel like I know a lot more about myself and the world now – and I know a lot more about friendship.

 I mean, when you’re in your teens and early twenties, you think you know people.
 You think you have your ride-or-dies for life.
 And you think you know who you can trust and who you can’t.

 But friendships evolve.
 People change.
-And certain behaviour can’t be forgiven.
+And certain toxic behaviour that you used to be able to tolerate, you just can’t anymore.

 Friendship lessons 101: sometimes friends can surprise you in the very best way.

-In fact, those surprises suck.
-And because you don’t expect them, they can be extremely difficult to deal with.
+In fact, those surprises suck the most because you don’t expect them, therefore, they can be extremely difficult to deal with.

 I’ve also learned recently that you can never have too many friends.